ahmedmq/spring-cloud-app-broker-demo/README.md

 > You will need to create a MYSQL database instance in Cloud Foundry prior to using `cf push`.
 You will need to use the same MYSQL instance name provided in the manifest file when creating the instance using `cf create-service..`.

+### v6: Configure custom Target locations for backing applications

+- Specify a new Target for deploying the backing applications

+  - Create a `CustomSpaceTarget` that extends [TargetFactory](https://github.com/spring-cloud/spring-cloud-app-broker/blob/master/spring-cloud-app-broker-core/src/main/java/org/springframework/cloud/appbroker/extensions/targets/TargetFactory.java)
+  - Specify the custom target in the app broker configuration

+By default, for Cloud Foundry the backing application is deployed to the org named by `spring.cloud.appbroker.deployer.cloudfoundry.default-org` and the space named by `spring.cloud.appbroker.deployer.cloudfoundry.default-space`.
+However, in the above case the application is deployed to `custom-space` space in Cloud Foundry.

 Follow the next section for step-by-step tutorial to deploy the service broker to Cloud Foundry